bbc/vc2_conformance/docs/source/index.rst

 VC-2 Conformance Software
 =========================

-This is the manual for the VC-2 conformance testing software provided with SMPTE RP 2042-3 (VC-2 Conformance Specification).
+This is the manual for the VC-2 conformance testing software.
 This software is used to test implementations of the SMPTE 2042-1 (VC-2) video codec.

-This documentation should be considered informative in nature and is intended to complement the normative specifications provided by SMPTE RP 2042-3.
-Where this manual conflicts with normative provisions of the recommended practice, the recommended practice takes precedence.

 This manual is split into two parts.